 There is no security risk in allowing someone to cover their face during a citizenship ceremony.
 By the time you've gotten to the point of the ceremony, you would have already faced years and years of paperwork, interviews, background checks, and intense scrutiny by citizenship officials, including more than one instance where you would need to remove any face covering you otherwise deem necessary.
 That whole process takes at least six years.
 You would have to be a very committed terrorist to hide a hat-bomb (or whatever) at your citizenship ceremony.

-"The notion that this practise is rooted in a religious obligation is counter-factual.
-This is a tribal custom that dates from pre-medieval times that is now being amplified by political movements in a handful of countries," Defence and Multiculturalism Minister Jason Kenney talking to Daily VICE in September.
+"The notion that this practice is rooted in a religious obligated is counter-factual.
+This is a tribal custom that dates from pre-medieval times that is now being amplified by political movements in a handful of countries,"— Defence and Multiculturalism Minister Jason Kenney talking to Daily VICE in September.

 Oh gosh, I'd hate to have a custom amplified by a political movement.
 This line of argument is honestly one of the most confounding of this whole debate.
 Of course the niqab is a tribal custom.
 So is circumcision and the Pope.
 OK, fine, nothing in the Qur'an explicitly requires the niqab—just like nothing in the Bible requires you to be such a sanctimonious ass about other people's faith.
 The entire point of faith is that it is a series of rules based on a book that nobody can seem to agree on.
 Islam has a long history of vigorous scholarly debate on a variety of political, moral, and theological issues, which is why there are so many divergent sects of the religion.
 Some of those sects determined that a face-covering would be required to meet the standard of modesty demanded by the Qur'an—while others, surprise, merely recommended (not required) it.
 A 2014 study from the Canadian Council of Muslim Women (who themselves oppose the niqab) interviewed 81 women who wear the niqab and found that not a single one admitted to doing so out of any sort of fear or coercion.